Flowise vs Langflow: Visual Builders

 - Agent tools (Calculator, web browser, Wikipedia, OpenAPI tool)

-- Credential management (built-in encrypted storage for APIkeys)APIClick to read the full definition in our AI & Automation Glossary.
+- Credential management (built-in encrypted storage for API keys)

 Langflow strength areas: